 The five sections are not represented by equal numbers of questions (or marks) in the exam.

-Candidates should analyse the F2 pilot paper to identify how many of the questions (and marks) relate to each study guide section.
+Candidates should analyse the F2 specimen exam to identify how many of the questions (and marks) relate to each study guide section.

 Candidates would be expected to be able to identify the principal budget factor in a given situation and to know that this would be the starting point for budget construction.

 Simple calculations are expected, for example, candidates should be able to calculate the amount of production possible from a given number of labour hours.